The One Boutique Consultancy Metric That Tells It All

 Efficiency is critical to the success of a consulting business.
 As mentioned earlier, consulting is a service industry driven by the expertise and performance of consultants, who are the primary—and expensive—assets.
 Therefore, a boutique consultancy must strive to maximise the productivity and output of its consultants.

-Of course, some businesses take this to mean overworking and putting enormous pressure on employees.
-And that’s not good for anyone, not for the employees and not for the consultancy, which risks experiencing higher turnover rates.
+Of course, some businesses interpret this as overworking and putting enormous pressure on employees.
+And that’s not good for anyone, not for the employees or for the consultancy, which risks experiencing higher turnover rates.

 Instead, I advocate arming the consultants with the tools and processes (SOPs) to make them efficient.
 Automation and process standardisation can eliminate many repetitive, tedious tasks.
 This gives the consultants time to focus on expertise-based client work, share educational content, deepen knowledge, and develop the client account.